It’s game on as Unity begins trading – TechCrunch

 There isn’t a publicly-traded game engine company to directly benchmark Unity against, nor a roster of equity research analysts at big banks who have expertise in gaming infrastructure.
 Adobe and Autodesk appear to be relevant businesses to benchmark Unity against with regard to the nature of the non-advertising components of the business and Unity’s stated vision.
 Compared to Unity, those companies have lower growth rates and generate operating profits though; more recent public listings of SaaS companies like Zscaler and Cloudflare are likely to be valuation comps by investors to the extent they focus on its subscription and usage-based revenue streams since their revenue growth and margins are closer to Unity’s.

-Both Epic and Unity are moving to meet each other, Epic by moving downstream, and Unity by moving to higher end applications.
+Both Epic and Unity are moving to meet each other, Epic by moving downstream, and Unity by moving to higher-end applications.
 And both companies are looking beyond core gaming at other applications as well.

 As companies like Facebook, Microsoft, Niantic and others evolve their augmented and virtual reality ecosystems, Epic and Unity may find new worlds to conquer.
 If public markets can find the cash.